 2 large purple sweet potatoes, peeled and cubed

 3 garlic cloves (2 whole, one minced)

 I package pre-diced onion, celery, and green pepper from the grocery store (to save time!)

 2 tsp. tomato paste

 Salt & pepper, to taste

 - Preheat oven to 400°

-- Peel and dice sweet potatoes into 2″ pieces and put into medium-sized pot.
+- Peel and dice sweet potatoes into 2″ pieces and put into a medium-sized pot.
 Fill with water until the potatoes are just covered.
 Add two cloves of garlic to water.
-Bring to boil and let cook for 20-25 or until potatoes are easily pricked with fork.
+Bring to boil and let cook for 20-25 or until potatoes are easily pricked with a fork.
 Drain and let cool.

 - In medium bowl, take the sweet potato chunks and mix them well with milk.

 - Using individual ramekins or pie dish, layer the crumble/veggie mixture on the bottom followed by the mashed sweet potatoes on top.